kyungjae-lee/engineers-notebook/c-programming-embedded/structures.md

   Now the structure `packet` consumes only 4 bytes.

   Bit fields are widely used in network applications where extracting fields out of a Protocol Data Unit (PDU) (e.g., IP packet) is important.

+  Note that there can't be duplicate names for the bit fields of a structure.